oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/rag-tool-for-alternatives/introduce-rag-tool-for-product-recommendation.md

 ### **Create an AI Profile for RAG and a Vector Index**
 [comment]: # (MH: The LiveLab will need to tell the user how to create the credential as well.
 For the HOL, we'll have a predefined credential, but the general LiveLab will require users to create this.
 This will require a section on credential creation with OCI GenAI since it's far from easy.
 When we first use the OCI_CRED, much earlier in the workshop, this should be added.
 With a reference to that section here (rather than repeat it.)

 Here, you will create an AI profile for RAG.

 >**Note:** In this workshop, we are using OCI Generative AI.
+Before creating an AI profile, create credentials to access AI provider.
+See **Lab 1** of this workshop.

 To get started, you'll need to create a profile using the **`DBMS_CLOUD_AI.CREATE_PROFILE`** PL/SQL package that describes your _AI provider_ and use the _default_ LLM transformer.
 We’ll then create a vector index using content from object storage.
 For additional information, see the [CREATE\_PROFILE procedure](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/dbms-cloud-ai-package.html#GUID-D51B04DE-233B-48A2-BBFA-3AAB18D8C35C) documentation.